Research

 with Dario Romero

-Presentations: 6th Economics of Media Bias Workshop 2023, NYU Abu Dhabi.
+Presentations: 6th Economics of Media Bias Workshop 2023, NYU Abu Dhabi, LACEA LAMES 2024.

 "Do Rounding-Off Heuristics Matter?
 Evidence from Bilateral Bargaining in the U.S. Housing Market"